Mephisto405/Mephisto405/README.md

 # In-Young Cho (조인영) 👋

-Deep learning research engineer with over 3 years of experience, driven by a relentless focus on achieving goals, no matter the tools.
-My expertise spans both _deep learning for rendering_ and _rendering for deep learning_, and I’m committed to developing cutting-edge technology that quenches users’ thirst or delivers engaging experiences.
-Creating impactful products that blend innovation with practicality is at the core of my work.
+Deep learning research engineer with over 3 years of experience in computer graphics and geometry processing, applying cutting-edge deep learning techniques to solve real-world business problems.
+I thrive on delivering impactful products, having iteratively deployed and improved solutions based on user feedback in 3D asset generation and optimization.
+My expertise lies in seamlessly blending advanced technology with practical applications, driven not by the tools themselves but by the desire to create efficient, user-centered solutions that address core business needs.

 ## 💼 Experience